Send to a friend

 Tim Reed, executive director of the Netherlands-based Health Action International, says that people living in rural areas account for at least 90 per cent of snakebite cases.
 Farmers and herdsmen suffer the greatest burden, accounting for about 60 to 75 per cent of cases.
 Children are also at greater risk.

 “Snakebite has not been adequately prioritised by governments or the broader public health community and this may, in part, be due to a lack of awareness by some governments,” Reed explains.
-In addition, many snakebite victims are common among the poorest and least educated members of society, often living in remote and resource-poor areas, although agricultural workers and farmers are frequent victims.

 According to Reed, African governments need support to introduce awareness-raising and community engagement in snakebite care.
 “This, however, can only work alongside policies that ensure a reliable and predictable framework of treatment availability, which includes quality-assured and appropriate antivenom.”